nowiczenkoandrzej/PhotoEditor/README.md

 ```
 and edit it.

-For cropping and turning pictures I used [Android-Image-Cropper](https://github.com/ArthurHub/Android-Image-Cropper)
+For cropping and rotating pictures I used [Android-Image-Cropper](https://github.com/ArthurHub/Android-Image-Cropper)
-library and integrated it in fragment responsible for editing insted of using seperate Activity just for cropping and rotating pictures what was easier approach.
+library and integrated it into fragment responsible for editing insted of using seperate Activity just for cropping and rotating pictures, which was easier approach.
 It results in better UX because user can resize, rotate and apply filters on single screen.

-For applying filters on pictures I created seperate class that uses **ColorMatrixColorFilter** on Bitmap.
+For applying filters on pictures, I created seperate class that uses **ColorMatrixColorFilter** on Bitmap.

 It is handled in ViewModel by method: